Leo-Thomas/Continual-Learning-Deep-Reinforcement-Learning-and-Microcircuits/README.md

 # Continual-Learning-Deep-Reinforcement-Learning-and-Microcircuits
-Repository for the paper Continual Learning, Deep Reinforcement Learning and Microcircuits
+Repository for the paper "Continual Learning, Deep Reinforcement Learning and Microcircuits"